 On display were objects from Britain’s colonies and other countries of the world – from manufacturing machinery to steam hammers; there were inventions and discoveries, furniture, fine textiles, pottery, laces, clocks, toys, colourful glass and much more.

-Amidst jewellery, there were two of the world’s greatest diamonds too!
+Amidst jewellery, there was the world’s greatest diamond – the Koh-i-Noor!

 The ‘Great Diamond’ belonging Maharaja Ranjit Singh, the ‘Koh-i-Noor,’ or Mountain of Light was the center of attraction.
 Hundreds of people stood on line each day to view the diamond, hoping the sunlight streaming through the Crystal Palace might show its legendary fire.